MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

    <!-- The following screen capture shows a new policy with **Apps**  selected for the profile type.  -->

 3. On the *Approvers page*, select **Add groups** and then select a group as the group of approvers for this policy.
-More complex configurations that exclude groups are not supported.
+More complex configurations that exclude groups aren't supported.

 4. On the *Review + Create* page, review, and then save your changes.
-After Intune applies this policy, configurations for the protected profile type will require multiple admin approval.
+After Intune applies this policy, configurations for the protected profile type will require multiple admin approvals.

 ## Submit a request